 The Flemish Care Insurance provides a financial compensation of 130 EUR to people with care needs to cover part of their costs for non-medical care.
 Starting from October 2001 anyone over the age of 25 and living in Flanders is required to pay an annual fee to a healthcare fund.
 For people living in Brussels membership is voluntary.
 People can submit an application to their healthcare fund if they think they qualify for the Flemish care insurance system.
 The Flemish care insurance is financed on a lump sum basis.

-Table 2.37 Annual Flemish care insurance contribution (euro per year) [2014 - 2018]
+Table 35.
+Annual Flemish care insurance contribution [2014 - 2017]